unboundsecurity/unbound-sample-code/blockchain/bitcoin/byow/README.md

-# CASP BYOW Ethereum JavaScript Demo
+# CASP BYOW Bitcoin JavaScript Demo

-This demo is a terminal application that shows how to use the CASP (Crypto Asset Security Platform) API from an external Ethereum wallet for creating and signing transactions.
+This demo is a terminal application that shows how to use the CASP (Crypto Asset Security Platform) API from an external Bitcoin wallet for creating and signing transactions.

 CASP provides the necessary APIs so that you can bring your own wallet (**BYOW**), meaning that you can use whatever ledger you have, and control the vault and key operations with CASP.
 Using BYOW, you can create an implementation that can handle any coin type, as well as any special operations that you use to communicate with your ledger and for ledger processing.